Gopinathpanda/profiles-rest-api/README.md

 > source ~/env/bin/activate

 3. Create requirements.txt and install requirements by typing below commands:-
-> pip install -r requirements.txt
+> pip install -r requirements.txtb
 4. Create Django Project
 >  django-admin.py startproject profiles_project . ('.' represents the location if we don't specify this it will create a sub folder)
 5. Create a application